- SERI Morphology Core

 Conventional Transmission Electron Microscopy (TEM, includes; semithin sectioning, ultramicrotomy, grid staining and 1 hour TEM imaging time/sample)

-Training on various Brightfield, Fluoresence, Laser Microdissection and Confocal Microscopes
+Training on various Brightfield, Fluoresence, Confocal, Laser Microdissection, and Electron Microscopes

 To create a new customer account and to request services for an existing account please Click Here.